Revenue from Contracts with Customers

 Contract Assets and Liabilities

 A contract asset is a right to consideration in exchange for goods that the Company has transferred to a customer when that right is conditional on something other than the passage of time.
 A contract liability exists when the Company receives consideration in advance of performance obligations.
-Other than trade accounts receivable and customer return accruals, the Company has not recorded any additional contract assets or contract liabilities on its condensed consolidated balance sheet as of September 30, 2018.
+Other than trade accounts receivable and customer return accruals, the Company has not recorded any additional contract assets or contract liabilities on its condensed consolidated balance sheets as of June 30, 2018.

 Practical Expedients and Accounting Policy Elections